Financial Aid & Scholarships

 • You may be required to complete Entrance Counseling and sign a Master Promissory Note (MPN) for your Ford Direct Loans.
 You would have been notified of these requirements via an email to your ONID email account.

-• Dropping classes (below 12 for undergraduates, 9 for graduates).
+• Dropping classes (below 12 credits for undergraduates, 9 credits for graduates).
 All students are assumed to be full-time unless they notify Financial Aid in writing that they will be less.
 If you are not enrolled at full-time and have not notified us, your aid will not disburse.

 • Registering late for classes.